techreturners/js_coding_exercises/README.md

     v18.12.1

-🔍 Don't worry if you don't see the exact same version of Node.
-However, we recommend you use Node v20 during this programme, which is the current LTS (long-term supported) version (as of May 2023).
+🔍 Don't worry if you don't see the exact same version of Node 18.
+However, we recommend you use Node 18.x.x during this programme, as it is the current LTS (long-term supported) version as of Oct 2023.

 Once you've got Node installed you can make a start - before you do please make sure to watch the [getting started video](https://storage.googleapis.com/your-return-to-tech/assessment-centre/assessment_exercises_guidance.mp4) as it walks you through instructions for getting started and the first exercise.